DominikaSulcova/GABA-AD/README.md

     patient groups

 Two different types of GABAA-mediated inhibition were investigated:
-1)  tonic global activation of the GABAergic inhibitory system induced by GABA A receptor stimulation with benzodiazepines --> changes observed in TEP and MEP amplitude and in RS-EEG variables
+1)  global activation of the GABAergic inhibitory system induced by GABA A receptor stimulation with benzodiazepines --> changes observed in TEP and MEP amplitude and in RS-EEG variables
-2)  local phasic GABA A activation induced by sub-threshold conditioning TMS pulse (CS) preceding the testing stimulus (TS) --> short-latency intracortical inhibition (SICI) = amplitude reduction of TEPs and MEPs
+2)  local, phasic GABA A activation induced by sub-threshold conditioning TMS pulse (CS) preceding the testing stimulus (TS) --> short-latency intracortical inhibition (SICI) = amplitude reduction of TEPs and MEPs

-_**Question 1: Does alprazolam change the outcome measures?**
+_**Question 1: How does pharmacological stimulation of GABAARs with alprazolam influence the outcome measures?**
-= Is there a time-related change that can be only observable after alprazolam, and not placebo?_
+--> Is there a change in TEPs, MEPs or RS-EEG that can be only observed after alprazolam, and not placebo?

-_**Question 2: Are some of the alprazolam-induced changes in outcome measures site specific?**
-= Is there a difference between effects observed in M1 and AG TEPs?_
+--> Is there a correlation across alprazolam-induced changes in different measures?_

-_**Question 3: Can we observe changes in TEP and MEP amplitudes following the paired pulse protocol?**
+_**Question 2: Can we observe changes in TEP and MEP amplitudes following the paired pulse protocol?**
-Can we identify TEP component(s) that predict the MEP SICI (change in MEP amplitude)?_
+--> Can we identify TEP component(s) that predict the MEP SICI?

-_**Question 4:  What are the differences in changes in outcome measures following tonic and phasic GABAAR activation?**
-What are the similarities = changes that can be attributed in general to GABAA activation?_
+--> How does TEP SICI relate to the previously described effect of alprazolam?_

 Experimental protocol
 ------------------------------------------------------------